purvez/stock-analysis-project/readme.md

 ### 5. Optional: Run validation.py

 This validation.py is used for validation, thus we believe there is no need for it to be shown in the streamlit app.
+There is a csv file that is default in folder for testing.
 To run it, users will run the following line in Windows(cmd)
 ```
 python validation.py
 ```

-The app will calculate SMA, daily returns, upward/downward runs, and max profit, and visualize the results.

 ---